corgimaman/redux-refactor/README.md

 ## Installation
 To use this locally, this app requires Node.js to install and use.
-The package.json is already provided, so navigate to the project folder and run `npm install`.
+The package.json is already provided, so navigate to the project folder and run `npm run install`.
+That will seed all the data and install all the modules needed.
 Or skip all that and simply head over to the live site on [Heroku here](https://sheltered-depths-41343.herokuapp.com/).

 ## Usage
 The following animation shows how a user can register using the Signup page and then navigate to the Products page: